Blog · Analysis · Last reviewed June 23, 2026

 From Pornography to Platforms

-The United Kingdom's Online Safety Act is the clearest live example.
+As of June 23, 2026, the United Kingdom's Online Safety Act is the clearest live example.
 Ofcom's January 2025 guidance required services that allow pornography to implement "highly effective" age assurance by July 2025, and the UK government states that child-safety duties came into force on July 25, 2025.
 The duties are broader than adult content: platforms must reduce children's access to other harmful and age-inappropriate content, including material connected to self-harm, suicide, eating disorders, bullying, hatred, and dangerous stunts.

 What the Machine Must Know